Case studies39 articles

 Futurebrand and Kerzner International asked Monotype Studio to help refresh the brand identity for Atlantis, the beyond luxury hotel brand which operates both The Palm and The Royal in Dubai and Sanya in China.
 This is the first brand update for the group since the opening of The Palm in 2008 and is a move to unify the visual brand across all properties.

-After years of campaigning to improve awareness and understanding around mental health, the time had come for charity Mind to update its iconic visual identity.
-The ‘squiggle’ logo is widely recognised in England and Wales, but social media and other digital spaces were creating new demands on the organisation.
-In partnership with agency DesignStudio, Monotype Studio developed Mind Meridian – a modified typeface which puts warmth and accessibility at the heart of the brand.
+After years of raising awareness and understanding around mental health, the time had come for charity Mind to update its iconic visual identity.
+Monotype Studio developed Mind Meridian – a modified typeface that puts warmth and accessibility at the heart of the brand.

 Monotype’s Creative Type Director Phil Garnham, is joined by O₂ and their brand agency to discuss O₂’s new custom typeface, with an in-depth look at how this has propelled O2 to become a more digital and contemporary brand throughout different markets.